 Net financial income is comprised of interest earned on deposits in cash management pools, offset by interest costs associated with the Company's pension and post-retirement benefit plans.
-On a quarterly basis, net financial income is consistent on a comparative basis.
+A slight increase in interest income for the quarter ended September 30, 2018 is due to increases in the Canadian Dealer Offered Rate ("CDOR") compared to the same time last year.